BjornL1/heritage-housing/README.md

 ## Hypothesis, validation and result
 * List here your project hypothesis(es) and how you envision validating it (them).

-- Sales price house attribute correlation: We assume that the following three features has the strongest correlation: location, size and the condition of the property:
+1. Sales price house attribute correlation:
+   We assume that the following three features has the strongest correlation: location, size and the condition of the property:
     - Validation: Evaluate each attribute in a correlation study.
     - Result:

-The price i
- - Validate TBC

-The price is dependent on the area
+2. Sales price evolution:
+   We assume that sales price is increasing with two percent on average per year:
+   - Validation: Evaluate sales price development in a correlation (predict power score?) study.
-- Validate TBC
+   - Result:

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks
 * List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

+  Business requirement 1: Correlation study and Data visualisation
+    - We will inspect the provided data received from the client.
+    -
+    -

+  Business requirement 2: Classification, Regression, Cluster, Data analysis

+   -
+   -
+   -
+   -